Subscribe and get your...

 Free Marketing Plan Template & Guide...

-Get your 5-page Template and 10-page Step-by-Step Guide on How to Write an Authenic & Modern Marketing Plan...
+Get your 10-page Template with Step-by-Step Guide on How to Write an Authentic & Modern Marketing Plan...

 10 Ingredients for an Authentic & Successful Marketing Strategy

 Fill out the fields and subscribe below and you'll get links to your free guide and handy templates in your inbox within a jiffy.
-We only email every month or so, we only ever send useful stuff and you can unsubscribe anytime.
+I hardly ever email and only ever send useful stuff.
+Plus you can unsubscribe anytime.

 The Secret to a Good Marketing Plan